fluxninja/aperture/docs/content/tutorials/auto-scale/load-based-auto-scaling/load-based-auto-scaling.md

-This policy extends the _Latency based AIMD Concurrency Limiting_ [blueprint](reference/policies/bundled-blueprints/policies/latency-aimd-concurrency-limiting.md) by adding auto-scaling to meet persistent changes in demand.
+This policy extends the _Latency based AIMD Concurrency Limiting_ [blueprint](reference/policies/bundled-blueprints/policies/latency-aimd-concurrency-limiting.md) by adding auto scaling to meet persistent changes in demand.

 At a high level, this policy consists of: